fix meso/move command

 The operation of this fix is exactly like that described by the fix move command, except that particles’ density, internal energy and extrapolated velocity are also updated.

-As particles move due to this fix, they will pass thru periodic boundaries and be remapped to the other side of the simulation box, just as they would during normal time integration (e.g. via the fix meso command).
+As particles move due to this fix, they will pass through periodic boundaries and be remapped to the other side of the simulation box, just as they would during normal time integration (e.g. via the fix sph command).
 It is up to you to decide whether periodic boundaries are appropriate with the kind of particle motion you are prescribing with this fix.

 As discussed below, particles are moved relative to their initial position at the time the fix is specified.
 These initial coordinates are stored by the fix in “unwrapped” form, by using the image flags associated with each particle.
 See the dump custom command for a discussion of “unwrapped” coordinates.
 See the Atoms section of the read_data command for a discussion of image flags and how they are set for each particle.
 You can reset the image flags (e.g. to 0) before invoking this fix by using the set image command.